Food security in India: Challenges for India

-Food availability is not that reliable in India.
-The challenge to produce more and more for the growing population is becoming increasingly hard for a country of its size and economic growth.
-Since the land in India is a shrinking resource for agriculture, the production rate for agriculture needs to be higher per unit of land and irrigation water.
-Over 60% of the Indian population depend on agriculture for their daily meals.
+A lack of access to affordable and healthy foods is widespread throughout India.
+With over 60% of India's population depending on agriculture for their livelihoods, the agricultural sector is critical for both India's economy and food security levels across the country.
+However, India's agricultural sector faces a growing number of challenges, including lower agricultural productivity due to climate volatility and reduced available farmland partially due to India's rapidly increasing population outpacing economic growth that strains India's natural resources and land availability.

 India produces around 100 million tonnes of rice every year.
-Accessing food in India can be considered to be more difficult than in Australia.
 While there might be enough food for the whole population of India, many families and especially children in India don't have access to food because of financial problems.
 Thus, this is the cause of millions of malnourished children around India.
 The cultural knowledge in India allows them to have a very nutritional and balanced diet.

 Nearly the whole of the Indian population has rice at least once a day which allows them to have carbohydrates in their system.
 Since India is most commonly known for producing and exporting rice to other countries, their lifestyle will be mainly dominated by rice.

-Technological solutions

-India needs to concentrate on methods to improve the availability and affordability of protein rich food products using the latest environmental friendly technology without the need of additional land and water.
-Biogas or natural gas or methane produced from farm/agro/crop/domestic waste can also be used in addition to mined natural gas for producing protein rich cattle/fish/poultry/pet animal feed economically by cultivating Methylococcus capsulatus bacteria culture in a decentralized manner near to the rural/consumption areas with tiny land and water foot print.